hrvojej/fast_news/docs/ai_article_content_fetching.md

    When you say “Clear that field before storing from existing content,” do you mean that for each article we should explicitly set the **content** field to an empty string (or null) before writing the newly extracted text?
 YES.
 Is this intended to ensure that any old or partial data is removed prior to updating?
 YES.

 4. **Additional Customizations:**
-   Are there any other differences in behavior or processing that you would like for the pt_fox version compared to the pt_abc version, or is it solely the change in schema and the new target extraction element?
+   Are there any other differences in behavior or processing that you would like for the pt_nyt version compared to the pt_abc version, or is it solely the change in schema and the new target extraction element?
 No, it solely the change in schema and the new target extraction element

    Please ask if something is not clear, do not assume.